fexell/BankAccountApp/README.md

 Getting Started

 Clone the repository and run the program in your C# environment of choice (e.g., Visual Studio).
 The app will guide you through the available options directly in the console.

+## OOP / Encapsulation
+### OOP,
+or object oriented programming, is a way to structure your code, make code (like methods) reusable, keep the code organized, and more easily maintainable.